 Listen to this post as a podcast (sponsored by Listenwise):

 Plagiarism can be a real pain.
-Most teachers have had to deal with it in some form or another, and a whole lot of you still haven’t quite figured out the best way to combat it.
+Most teachers have had to deal with it in some form or another, and a whole lot of us still haven’t figured out the best way to combat it.
 Many of us issue stern warnings and threaten serious, soul-crushing consequences.
-Others also use software to detect plagiarism.
+Others also use plagiarism checkers to catch students in the act.

 While these methods can deter students from plagiarizing and catch them if they do, they operate on the assumption that all plagiarism is devious, that all students who plagiarize know exactly what they’re doing, and our mission is to catch and punish.
 Now because I don’t believe that assumption is true, I think we could be handling the problem with a lot more finesse.